mathehertogh/adeles/README.rst

 Part 2 corresponds to Chapter 7 of [Her2021] and implements profinite graphs, which visualize graphs of functions from and to the ring of rational profinite integers.
-In particular, the profinite Fibonacci function is implemnted.
+In particular, the profinite Fibonacci function is implemented.
 Part 2 consists of out two files:

 - ``profinite_function.py`` -- profinite functions, including Fibonacci